Most popular and the best day trips from Tel Aviv to take!

-Walls of the Old City of Akko reminded me of the walls of the Old City of Dubrovnik in my Croatia.
-Old city of Akko is a walled coastal city, just like old city of Dubrovnik, but with a Middle Eastern twist that gives a distinctive vibe to Akko.
+Walls of the Old City of Akko reminded me of the walls of the Old City of Dubrovnik in Croatia.
+The old city of Akko is a walled coastal city, just like the old city of Dubrovnik, but with a Middle Eastern twist that gives a distinctive vibe to Akko.

 Akko is easily reachable from Tel Aviv in less than a two-hour drive.